fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 ```

 Our custom hook uses the _useState_ hook internally to create its own state.
-The hook returns an object, that's properties contain the value of the counter as well as functions for manipulating the value.
+The hook returns an object, the properties of which include the value of the counter as well as functions for manipulating the value.

 React components can use the hook as shown below: